 - Artificial control over the engineering labor market

-- Future of engineering
+- Future of the engineering profession

 Engineers are underpaid compared to who?

+To answer, “are engineers underpaid,” we need to first define the comparison group.
 Are we comparing engineers to doctors, pro athletes, dentists, entertainers…

+With each comparison, we must equally evaluate every variable on both sides.
 For example, let’s compare the average salaries of senior engineers with medical doctors in San Francisco.

 |Type of work||Average salary|